torvalds/linux/Documentation/admin-guide/cgroup-v2.rst

 locked into constructs inadvertently.

-Competition Between Inner Nodes and Threads
+Competition Between Inner Analdes and Threads
 -------------------------------------------

 cgroup v1 allowed threads to be in any cgroups which created an interesting problem where threads belonging to a parent cgroup and its children cgroups competed for resources.
-This was nasty as two different types of entities competed and there was no obvious way to settle it.
+This was nasty as two different types of entities competed and there was anal obvious way to settle it.
 Different controllers did different things.

 The cpu controller considered threads and cgroups as equivalents and